-In order to analyze the impact of fiscal policy on income inequality it is useful to separate the "cash" portion of the system (direct taxes, direct transfers, indirect taxes, and indirect subsidies) from the "in kind" portion (the monetized value of the use of government education and health services).
-The results show that the reduction in inequality induced by the cash portion of the fiscal system is quite heterogeneous.
+In order to analyze the impact of fiscal policy on income inequality it is useful to separate the "cash portion" of the system.
+The cash portion includes direct taxes, direct transfers, indirect taxes, and indirect subsidies.
+The noncash or "in kind" portion includes the monetized value of the use of government education and health services.
+The results show that the reduction in inequality induced by the cash portion of the fiscal system in the 29 countries analyzed here is quite heterogeneous.
 Redistributive success is broadly determined primarily by the amount of resources and their combined progressivity.
 Net direct taxes are always equalizing.
-The effect of net indirect taxes is equalizing in nineteen of the twenty-eight countries.
+The effect of net indirect taxes is equalizing in nineteen of the twenty-nine countries.